Curriculum & Instruction

 - RESPONSE TO INTERVENTION AND BEHAVIOR (RTI2-B)

 The FSSD follows the Tennessee Academic Standards for all courses in all schools.
 Tennessee’s curriculum standards were revised in 2008 and are considered among the most rigorous in the nation.
-At a minimum, the standards must be reviewed every six years in accordance with State Board policy 3.209.
-The four content areas (math, English language arts, social studies, and science) have recently moved through the revision process.
 For more information regarding standards revision please visit Tennessee Department of Education Standards Review online.

 More information about